See Solutions Live Register Now

 Pinch bottom sealers use a pre-glued seal that is activated just before sealing.
 Moving through the machine, the open mouth of the bag is pinched together, forming a tight seal that can secure heavy-duty bags of products like bulk grains, fertilizer, powder ingredients and related products.

-For more videos on packaging machinery and materials, please subscribe to our full Package This series on YouTube.
-And for a deeper dive into the technology we discussed here, explore PMMI ProSource, a searchable directory with 1,000 packaging and processing suppliers.
-Visit ProSource.org to search suppliers by package type, material, or features.
+Want more videos on packaging machinery and materials?
+Subscribe to our Package This Playlist at PackagingWorld’s YouTube channel.
+And for a deeper dive into the technology we discussed here, visit ProSource.org, a directory with 1,000 packaging and processing suppliers.
+There you can search by package type, material, or features.
 Thanks for watching!